ch-andrei/HDR-IQA-dom-adapt/README.md

 As described in our paper, we empirically find that _Pmax_ normalization consistently outperforms _255_, both with and without domain adaptation.
-Our initial motivation was that PU-encoded values with _255_ normalization more faithfully reproduce physical luminance levels relative to sRGB data used in pre-training, and that the degradation in performance on HDR data can be addressed with domain adaptation, but our final results do not support this hypothesis.
+Our initial motivation was that PU-encoded values with _255_ normalization more faithfully reproduces physical luminance levels relative to sRGB data used in pre-training, and that the degradation in performance on HDR data can be addressed with domain adaptation, but our final results do not support this hypothesis.
 Simply aligning the full range of PU values with pre-training data leads to better prediction accuracy.